Akhila-678/College_Events_Management/Readme.md

 ## 📌 Features

-- Create new events with title, description, date, time, and venue
+✅ **Students can:**
-- View all available events
+- View available events
-- Register for events with name and email
-- Prevents duplicate registrations for the same event
+- Register for an event

+✅ **Admins can:**
+- Add new events via a simple form

+✅ **Backend:**
+- FastAPI provides a RESTful API for frontend interaction
+- SQLAlchemy ORM for database operations

+✅ **Frontend:**
-- MySQL database for data persistence
+- HTML/CSS for layout and styling
+- JavaScript for making API calls and dynamic updates
 ---

 ## 🚀 Getting Started